 Further Use of Terpenes

 Typically these terpenes are extracted using steam distillation, suspending a basket of plant material over boiling water and allowing for the compounds to be carried over via steam into a collection flask.
 However, the heat will lead to some loss of these highly-volatile terpenes.
 This can be an issue if you’re seeking to retain the true integrity and medicinal value of a strain.
-Some cannabis-derived terpenes exist within the plant in small concentrations and losing even the smallest amount could be significant.
+Some hemp-derived terpenes exist within the plant in small concentrations and losing even the smallest amount could be significant.
 In addition, consistency in the profile of the terpenes may vary if the genetics of the strain were not standardized in processing.

 Given two plants from two different growers, their profiles may vary since many “true” strains have been lost after generations of cross-breeding and there are little moderators tracking genetics.
-From a cost-effective standpoint, cannabis-derived terpenes are generally more costly due to the price of the plant material.
+From a cost-effective standpoint, hemp-derived terpenes are generally more costly due to the price of the plant material.
 Often, processors incorporate botanical-derived terpenes if the cost is a limiting factor.

-Whether it's being able to analytically mark terpenes in strains, increase accuracy in extraction, or being able to preserve a higher terpene content in concentrates; the field of cannabis is ever growing in a time of legality.
+Whether it's being able to analytically mark terpenes in strains, increase accuracy in extraction, or being able to preserve a higher terpene content in concentrates; the field of hemp is ever growing in a time of legality.
 With the limited amount of technology we have at hand, it may be difficult to reach that perfect ratio of terpenes and your strain profile may not be perfect.
 Maybe you’re not aiming at mimicking a strain?
 Have fun and make your own in-house blend!
 Trial and error are embedded in this novel and exciting field.

 Interested in purchasing some terps?
 Check out our line: